 In-depth study of areas of Visual Culture not treated fully in other art history courses.
 Prior study of art history normally is expected.
 Topic will vary each year seminar is offered.
-Past topics have included Issues in Contemporary Art, Modern Architecture, Native American Art, Russian Art and African Art.
-Course may be repeated.
+Past topics have included Issues in Contemporary Art, History of Photography, Modern Architecture, Native American Art, Russian Art and War Photography.
+May be repeated for credit.
 Not offered every year.